Front Page Detectives

 Article continues below advertisement

-To what extent the killings of Carmen Colón, Wanda Walkowicz and Michelle Maenza are linked is open to debate.
+To what extent the killings of Carmen Colón, Wanda Walkowicz and Michelle Maenza are linked is still open to debate.
 On the face of things, it seems an almost unrealistic level of coincidence that all three shared the same initial for both their names, with all three of a similar age and background.
 All of them were kidnapped, raped and strangled.
 Could it be that a dedicated killer really picked out and stalked his victims for this reason rather than being an opportunistic predator cruising the streets?

 Advertisement